umar112farook/azurethreetier/README.md

 2. If necessary, log in to your Azure subscription and change the Azure directory.
 Make sure you are owner or Contributor to the subscription.
 3. Open Cloud Shell.
 4. Select PowerShell from the drop down
-5. Verify the default Azure subscription where you want to create resources with command
+5. Verify the default Azure subscription where you want to create resources with below command

 	az account show